 Proof: Well, let's proceed by induction.
-The actual base case, where n=0, refers to a set with no elements, and in this case any natural number (we'll use 7) serves as an upper bound (vacuously).
-Next let C be a collection with just one real number in it, and call that number x.
-Then x itself is an upper bound for C, since $(\forall y \in C), x \ge y$.
-Now suppose C is a collection with exactly two distinct real numbers in it, and call them x and y.
+Let C be a collection with just one real number in it, and call that number x.
+Then x itself is an upper bound for C, since $(\forall y \in C) x \ge y$.

+Now s'pose C is a collection with exactly two distinct real numbers in it, and call them x and y.
 Then either $x \ge y$ or $y \ge x$.
 In the first case x will be an upper bound for C, since $x \ge x$ and $x \ge y$, and similarly in the second case y is an upper bound for C.

-Finally, suppose that any collection with exactly k distinct real numbers in it has an upper bound, and let D be a collection with exactly k+1 real numbers.
+Finally, suppose that any collection with exactly k distinct real numbers in it has an upper bound, and let D be a collection with exactly k + 1 real numbers.
 Let's first create a new collection C by taking all of the elements of D except one (label as a that element of D which was omitted from C).
 Then we know by our inductive hypothesis that C has an upper bound, call it b.
 Then either $a \ge b$ or $b \ge a$.
 Thus by the transitive property in the first case a is an upper bound for D, and in the second case b is.
-So by induction, we've shown that any collection of exactly n distinct real numbers has an upper bound. \Box
+So by induction, we've shown that any collection of exactly n distinct real numbers has an upper bound.
+G

-It should be noted that there are a couple of standard variations on the induction we've described here.
-The simplest possibility is to use a base case other than n=0; in fact any starting value for n can work to prove that a proposition holds for values of n from that value up.
-Several instances appear in the exercises.
-You might have noticed that the proof above of Proposition 2 actually used three different base cases - thinking about why that might have been done is worthwhile.
-Another alternative is sometimes described as "strong induction" and involves an inductive step assuming truth of the statement for natural number values of n up through k, rather than just for k itself, as in the following example.
+It should be noted that there are a couple of standard variations on the Induction we've described here.
+The simplest possibility is to use a base case other than n = 0; in fact any starting value for n can work to prove that a proposition holds for values of n from that value up.
+Another alternative is sometimes described as "strong induction" and involves an inductive step where truth of the statement for natural number values of n up through k, rather than just for k itself, as in the following example.